AnsgarLichter/project-initialization-automation/README.md

 * Initialize the local repository.
 * Add the origin to the repository.
 * Add initial readme with project name.
-* Push initial commit to the online repository.TTF
+* Push initial commit to the online repository.

+## TODOs:
+* Create config file
+* Read projects directory from config file
+* Read github access token from config file
+* Read project name from console